Kinetic energy driven stripe formation and pairing in repulsive electronic systems: Conclusion

 \section{Conclusion}

-We examined the consequences of hole motion in a strongly ordered antiferromagnet.
-We show that holes move to antiferromagnetic domain walls and effectively form two-leg ladders.
+The principle objective of the current work was to demonstrate that stripe ordering and pairing tendencies in repulsive doped Hubbard type models may result from kinetic considerations.
+Our analysis indeed illustrated that {\it stripe order self-consistently emerges from the existence of a strong antiferromagnetic background that forces holes to move on the same sublattice}.
+We demonstrated that holes move to antiferromagnetic domain walls and effectively form two-leg ladders.
 This \emph{dynamical confinement} of holes onto the stripe is caused by the sublattice structure of the antiferromagnet and the increase in kinetic energy on a domain wall.
 The effective two-leg ladders still feel the influence of the surrounding antiferromagnet in terms of a staggered boundary potential.
 As shown by Krotov, Lee, and Balatsky\cite{KLBafboundary}, this increases the tendency to superconductivity.
 The reason for this is that holes on the stripe form real-space pairs.
-Our results naturally lead to a theoretical description of the numerical results of White and Scalapino.
-Therefore, our starting assumption- the sublattice parity principle- and the neglect of string states that it entails might have some validity.
-Our article furnishes yet another example of a kinetic theory \cite{erica}- string states and magnetic (potential) effects of the like are not the immediate driving force for stripe formation and hole dynamics within our scheme.
+In principle, our ideas might be tested for other bipartite lattices in which a background N\'eel order may favor hopping between sites on the same sublattice.

-In a upcoming paper we will show that these real-space pairs can be mapped to an effective one-dimensional XXZ model in a transverse field.
-This will allow us to discuss the filling fractions of stripes.
+In a related work \cite{us2}, we illustrated that these real-space pairs can be mapped to an effective one-dimensional XXZ model in a transverse field.
+This enables us to discuss the filling fractions of stripes.